Bookkeeping Salary Guide

 Salary by Experience

-The answer to "How much do bookkeepers make?" varies with experience.
+The answer to "How much can bookkeepers earn?" varies with experience.
 Payscale bookkeeper salary data from September 2022 indicates steady pay increases as their careers advance.
 These increases peak as a bookkeeper moves from entry-level roles into the mid-career stage.

 Payscale also reports that some bookkeepers earn bonuses and additional income through profit sharing and commissions.
 According to Payscale, these sources can add as much as $19,000 to a bookkeeper's annual earnings.